ScienceBoard: Evaluating Multimodal Autonomous Agents in Realistic Scientific Workflows: Benchmark

 \subsection{Task Annotation Pipeline}

-To effectively construct tasks that are appropriately challenging, diverse, and aligned with the features of scientific software, we leverage an annotation pipeline that spans from training annotators with tutorials and handbooks to conducting execution-based validation, as shown in Figure~\ref{fig:scienceboard_anno}.
-The specific pipeline is as follows:
+To effectively construct tasks that are appropriately challenging, diverse, and aligned with the features of scientific software, we leverage a pipeline that spans from training annotators with tutorials and handbooks to conducting execution-based validation, as shown in Figure~\ref{fig:scienceboard_anno}.